Spirea Bush: Varieties of Spirea For Every Garden

 They are also one of the easiest flowering shrubs to grow as pruning them really isn’t necessary unless you want to cut out dead wood or remove spent flowers to make your Spirea bush more attractive.

 There are 2 different types of Spireas, Bridal Wreath variety and shrubby bloomers.

 Bridal Wreath varieties bloom in mid-spring to early summer and have a cascading look to them with white clustered flowers along the stem.

 Shrubby bloomers have a more upright look with different coloured flowers ranging from pink to red to white and bloom from summer until fall.

-I have several different varieties that I grow and hope to get more soon.
+I have varieties of both growing in mt landscape and hope to get more soon.